ci-compass/cicf/week01-commandline/README.md

-The shell and the command-line bring together many more topics that you can read about if interested:
+The shell and the command line bring together many more topics that you can read about if interested:

 * [the PATH](https://www.cs.purdue.edu/homes/bb/cs348/www-S08/unix_path.html)
 * [Exit Codes](https://www.redhat.com/sysadmin/linux-shell-command-exit-codes)